bilza2023/taleem-presentation/README.md

     9: I intend to create a small youtube video series on this library after i have reached version # 1

-    10: TaleemPresentation is a lightweight Svelte-based library designed to create and run simple JavaScript/JSON-based presentations.
+    10: Taleem-Presentation is a lightweight Svelte-based library designed to create and run simple JavaScript/JSON-based presentations.

 ---